 Amazon Music HD and Spotify Premium allow offline playback, which means that you can download songs, playlists, albums, and other content.
 This is great for those with limited data plans, as high-quality streaming audio can quickly eat into your monthly data limit.

-It’s enough to say that if you want to get the best audiophile gear, don’t bother with Spotify.
+It’s enough to say that if you want to get the best audiophile gear, don’t bother with Spotify Premium.
 Instead, spend on Amazon Music HD.

-Spotify is an excellent option for those with tight budgets.
-Spotify offers a free subscription that is supported by annoying ads.
+Spotify Premium is an excellent option for those with tight budgets.
+Spotify Premium offers a free subscription that is supported by annoying ads.
 Mobile devices can only skip one track per hour, and audio quality is limited to 160kbps.
-It is still free.
+It is still completely free.

 Spotify’s Premium Subscription Plan is available for PS9.99 per Month.
 Audio quality rises to 320kbps.
-Ad-free music, unlimited skip, and search, as well as the ability to listen offline, are all included.
+Ad-free music, unlimited skip, search, and the ability to listen offline are all included.

-Amazon Music Unlimited doesn’t offer an ad-supported, free subscription plan.
+Amazon Music doesn’t offer an ad-supported, free plan.
 Instead, it offers a 30-day free trial.
-Prime subscribers get access to Amazon Prime Music streaming as part of their package.
+Prime subscribers access the Amazon Prime Music service as part of their package.

 Music Unlimited will cost you PS9.99 per month for regular membership.
-Amazon Prime subscribers receive a discount, bringing the monthly cost to PS7.99 or PS79 per annum.
+Amazon Music Prime streaming service subscribers receive a discount, bringing the monthly cost to PS7.99 or PS79 per annum.

-Amazon also offers a PS3.99 per-month subscription that is cheaper, but it can only be used to stream music through one Echo Dot or Amazon Echo (ask Alexa) for a free trial).
-You will need a monthly subscription of PS9.99 to access Amazon Music Unlimited on multiple Echo devices.
+Amazon Music HD also offers a PS3.99 per-month subscription that is cheaper, but it can only be used to stream music through one Echo Dot or Amazon Echo (ask Alexa) for a free trial.
+You will need a monthly subscription of PS9.99 to access Amazon Music on multiple Echo devices.

-Amazon also offers a Family Membership plan at PS14.99 per Month (or PS149 per Year) for up to six accounts.
+Amazon Music also offers a Family Membership plan at PS14.99 per Month (or PS149 per Year) for six accounts.
 Amazon Music can be used on up to 10 devices.
 Music can also be downloaded offline to the iOS, Android, and Fire tablet platforms.

-Spotify can be accessed via the iOS and Android apps as well as its website player.
-Spotify Connect allows premium subscribers to stream directly from their devices to speakers, TVs, or systems.
+Spotify Premium can be accessed via the iOS and Android apps and its website player.
+Spotify Connect allows premium subscribers to stream directly to speakers, TVs, or systems directly from their devices.
 It is an essential feature in many hi-fi and AV products, including Sonos speakers.

-Also, Spotify is compatible with Alexa/Google Assistant.
-Simply ask for the music that you are looking for on Spotify.
+Also, Spotify Premium is compatible with Alexa/Google Assistant.
+Simply ask for the music streaming service that you are looking for on Spotify HIFI.

-Amazon Music Unlimited works seamlessly with Echo devices, but not with Google Assistant.
-This is because Amazon and Google have a very strained relationship.
+Amazon Music works seamlessly with Echo devices, but not with Google Assistant.
+This is because Amazon Music and Google have a very strained relationship.

 Alexa can play a song, search by artist, mood, decade, or lyric.
-Alexa can even create artist commentaries called Side by Side, the audio equivalent to a DVD commentary.
+Alexa can even create artist commentaries called Side by Side, the sound quality equivalent to a DVD commentary.

 Both streaming services have a similar look and feel.
-Amazon and Spotify have a navigation bar at the bottom of their mobile apps that includes a home screen, search, and a music collection.
+Amazon Music and Spotify have a navigation bar at the bottom of their mobile apps that includes a home screen, search, and a music playlist.

-Although most people access music services via their mobile devices, Spotify and Amazon Music offer desktop apps.
+Although most people access music services via their mobile devices, Spotify and Amazon Music streaming service offers mobile and PC apps.
 Here is where the experiences of both services differ.